Avarice03/web-portfolio/personal-website.md

 -<DONE> Use of pure CSS, no libraries or frameworks.
 -<DONE> Use of color contrast that is accessible.
 -<DONE> Use of 2-3 font variations.
-- Use of Uplift Code Camp's HTML and CSS coding standards.
+-<DONE> Use of Uplift Code Camp's HTML and CSS coding standards.
 -<DONE> Use of Uplift Code Camp's committing standards.

 _For Uplift Code Camp's code and committing standards, refer to your Batch's Gitlab resources folder = /batch*/resources/*.md._